achernyak/achernyak.github.io/_posts/2016-01-23-universal-haskell-dev-enviornment.md

     $ apm install language-haskell haskell-ghc-mod ide-haskell-cabal ide-haskell autocomplete-haskell Next we need to install Haskell, or GHC to be more specific.
 Stack does not come GHC but it does come with an easy way to install it.
     $ stack setup
+Now, for all the atom packages to work.
+We will need a few Haskell packages installed.
+These are all very simple to install except `ghc-mod` has a quirk with it's dependencies.